Celarity Blog • Updated Dec 20, 2021

 - How can you ensure proper compensation for the money you leave on the table if you decide to depart before being fully vested?

-In this five-part series, Best Practices to Ensure Success When Switching Leadership Roles, I’ll outline the top challenges that marketing leaders like you may contemplate when considering finding a new opportunity.
+In this five-part series, Best Practices to Ensure Success When Switching Leadership Roles, we’ll outline the top challenges that marketing leaders like you may contemplate when considering finding a new opportunity.

-In Part II, I’ll share insights around the best time of the year to leave your role and what impact it will have on your overall compensation for the year.
+In Part II, we’ll share insights around the best time of the year to leave your role and what impact it will have on your overall compensation for the year.

-And finally, in Part V, I’ll share a crash course on negotiation that will include tactics for salary negotiation, increasing signing bonuses, and optimizing benefit packages.
+And finally, in Part V, we’ll share a crash course on negotiation that will include tactics for salary negotiation, increasing signing bonuses, and optimizing benefit packages.

 Starting with 401(k)’s and Profit-Sharing

 Let’s take a closer look at whether you can change marketing leadership roles without losing your full yearly compensation.
-I recommend we start by determining the following:
+We recommend we start by determining the following:

 - How is your current compensation plan structured?